VR-25/acc/README.md

 ## SETUP/USAGE

-As the default configuration (above) suggests, ACC is designed to run out of the box, with little to no customization/intervention.
+As the [default configuration](#default-configuration) (above) suggests, ACC is designed to run out of the box, with little to no customization/intervention.

 The only command you have to remember is `acc`.
 It's a wizard you'll either love or hate.

-If you feel uncomfortable with the command line, skip this section and use the [ACC App](https://github.com/MatteCarra/AccA/releases/) to manage ACC.
+If you feel uncomfortable with the command line, skip this section and use a front-end app instead.
+[ACC App](https://github.com/MatteCarra/AccA/releases/) is a good choice.

 Alternatively, you can use a `text editor` to modify `/data/adb/vr25/acc-data/config.txt`.
 The config file itself has configuration instructions.
-These instructions are the same found in the `DEFAULT CONFIG` section, above.
+Those are the same found in the [default configuration](#default-configuration) section, above.

 ### Terminal Commands